 What do you actually want to achieve with your money?
 Are you saving for a particular goal, or looking to buy a house?

 By making a plan, you can figure out how you want to use your hard-earned cash and feel less guilty when you spend on the things that matter to you.
-Apps like Money By Afterpay can help by allowing you to create different savings accounts for your personalised goals.
+Budgeting apps can help by allowing you to create different savings accounts for your personalised goals.

 Get it out on paper